Daskiworks/ghwatch/README.md

 * Configurable sound
 * Configurable vibration
 * Inbox style Big view when more GitHub notifications available
-* Action to directly mark GitHub notification as read - **new in 1.9**
+* Action to directly mark GitHub notification as read

 ###Homescreen and Lockscreen widget
 * Shows number of unread Github notifications
 * Number is highlighted if there are some new unread notifications from your last view of app.
 So you can use widget as less obtrusive way instead of Android notifications.
 * Resizeable

 ###Unread notifications list view
 * Shows list of unread GitHub notifications
 * Shows notification type (Issue, Pull Request, ...)
 * Shows reason why you received notification (subscribed, author, comment, ...)
-* Swipe down to refresh list - **new in 1.10**
+* Swipe down to refresh list
 * Swipe right to mark notification as read
 * Click notification to view details - Detail informations are shown by GitHub web (which is mobile friendly) or using GitHub android application, so you see all necessary details and performs distinct actions (eg. reply in discussions etc.) directly.
 * Shows list of repositories some notifications are available for, together with notifications count
 * Notifications filtering by repository
-* Context menu to Unsubscribe from selected notification thread
+* Context menu to Unsubscribe from selected notification thread, given notification is marked as read also - **improved in 1.13**
 * Mark all unread notifications as read by one action
 * Mark all unread notifications from selected repository as read by one action
 * Manually refresh unread notifications list from server

 ###Watched repositories list view
 * Shows list of repositories you watch on GitHub
-* Swipe down to refresh list - **new in 1.10**
+* Swipe down to refresh list
 * Click repository to view details - Detail informations are shown by GitHub web (which is mobile friendly) or using GitHub android application, so you see all necessary details and performs distinct actions directly.